 If it weren’t for Carol’s ex-husband trying to reignite a dead flame, and Carol’s suspicious best friend Matty (Caroline Williams) exposing Gene’s false past, then Gene wouldn’t have any bodies to hide (while insanely ranting “Make room for daddy!”).
 And once people begin to disappear, questions are asked.
 Questions lead to doubts, and doubts lead to a showdown on Gene and Carol’s wedding day.
 After the groom tries to kill the bride with the wedding cake serving knife, it’s difficult for any couple to patch things up.
 Go figure.
 Indeed, the stepfather never gets the opportunity to become The Stepfather, which, along with the prologue in the institution, is the atypical part of this otherwise heavily clichéd slasher.

-But Stepfather 2 isn’t so much scary as it is hilarious.
+But Stepfather 2 isn’t so much scary as it is ironically hilarious.
 Dated by 1980s fashions and some hammy acting outside of O’Quinn’s performance, the sequel, along with its predecessor, make for two of the best bad movies you’ll ever see.
 This is a flick you watch at home with a bowl of popcorn and the lights on.
-You talk all through it with a partner who enjoys sarcastic commentary.
-This brand of bad movie is unique, because while being bad it allows the viewer to relish its awfulness and transform the experience into something enjoyable.
+You talk all through it with friends who enjoy sarcastic commentary.
+This brand of bad movie is unique, because even while being bad, it allows the viewer to relish its awfulness and transform the experience into something enjoyable.
 This doesn’t happen often, but when it does, you should savor it.